Go to the Nature Institute’s home page

 Not even the most rigorous mathematics can give us a world, since nothing in mathematical thought itself tells us what the mathematics is about.
 We must apply the mathematics to sensible experience if we want to see how it is embodied in material reality.
 But the same applies to all thinking, not just to the purely quantitative ideas of mathematics: only by bringing our thought into relation with what comes through our senses do we find the world taking shape around us.
 This is a key idea that we will flesh out below.

 There seems to be no basis for assigning priority either to our sensing or our thinking.
-These are two aspects of a single reality, and their separation in human experience is an aspect of the structure of our being as cognitive agents.
-This structure, we will see in Chapter 23, has changed over the course of human evolution.
+These are two inseparable yet distinguishable aspects of a single reality.
+Our access to them via the more or less distinct human functions of thinking and sensing happens to be a characteristic of the structure of our being as cognitive agents, not a bifurcation in the world itself.
+This structure of our cognitive experience, we will see in Chapter 23 (“The Evolution of Consciousness”), has changed over the course of human evolution.

-For the moment, it is enough to ask ourselves: Do we have any knowledge of the material world that is not a marriage of sense and thought?2 It will not require much work to realize that the answer is “No”.
+For the moment, it is enough to ask ourselves: Do we have any knowledge of the material world that is not an intimate marriage of sense and thought?2 It will not require much work to realize that the answer is “No”.

 Without relations